-Having these public gimmicks is one of the best ways to attract attention if you want to be followed by criminals on your way home.
+Having these public gimmicks like car stickers and wearing bitcoin and cryptocurrency-related clothing is one of the worst ways to attract unnecessary attention unless you want to be followed by criminals on your way home.

 3. Have better home security

-We obviously won’t be going in-depth to this point simply because there’s so much good content and articles on the web already.
+We won’t be going in-depth on this point simply because there are so much good content and articles on the web already.

-If for instance you own $100,000 worth of cryptocurrencies, it wouldn’t hurt to create a separate wallet using a separate set of private keys and store a few thousand dollars in it.
-That way, if you were ever a victim of the $5 wrench attack, you could potentially get away with it by making a well-fabricated alibi like how you gambled your coins away and now you’re only left with a few thousand dollars worth of coins; something like that.
+If for instance, you own $100,000 worth of cryptocurrencies, it wouldn’t hurt to create a separate wallet using a separate set of private keys and store a hundred dollars in it.
+That way, if you were ever a victim of the $5 wrench attack, you could potentially get away with it by making a well-fabricated alibi like how you gambled your coins away and now you’re only left with a hundred dollars worth of coins; something like that.
 If you’ve ended up successfully convinced the thief, then it should be a win for you.

 While you still end up losing some coins, losing only a small percentage of your total holdings is still better than losing everything.

-If you own a reputable hardware wallet like the Trezor or the Ledger, which you should if you want to take your security seriously, you can follow the steps on how to create secure passphrases on their respective articles:
+If you own a reputable hardware wallet like the Ledger or the Trezor, which you definitely should if you want to take your security seriously, you can follow the steps on how to create secure passphrases on their respective articles:

-While some people are taking their cryptocurrency security or online security in general very seriously(which is a great idea), people might be forgetting the most vulnerable part: you as a person.
-Regardless how secure your funds are, you’re still the weakest link.
-Following the steps above should be enough to protect you from this attack.
+While some people are taking their cryptocurrency security or online security in general very seriously(which you definitely should), people might be forgetting the most vulnerable part: you as a person.
+Regardless of how secure your funds are, you’re still the weakest link.
+Following the steps above should be enough to greatly prevent this type of ‘attack’ from happening.

 If you want to learn more about securing your funds in general, please check out our articles on our homepage, cryptosec.info, and share them with your friends that you think need help with securing their funds.